iter8-tools/docs/docs/getting-started/first-performance.md

 # Load test HTTP endpoint

-Run your first [Iter8 experiment](concepts.md#design) by load testing a Kubernetes HTTP service and visualizing the performance metrics with an Iter8 Grafana dashboard.
+Run your first [Iter8 performance test](concepts.md#design) by load testing a Kubernetes HTTP service and visualizing the performance with an Iter8 Grafana dashboard.

 ![Load test HTTP](images/kubernetesusage.png)